 Why do people struggle to get diagnosed with migraines?
 First of all, migraines are often mistaken for bad headaches.
 Some people still have the mistaken idea that a severe headache is all a migraine is.
 If more people recognized this as the neurological condition that it is, they might seek care.
 In fact, migraines are in the same category of disease as dementia, multiple sclerosis, and Parkinson’s disease.

 Again, this goes back to the misconception that migraines are just bad headaches, so they just pop some over-the-counter headache meds and try to carry on.
 Perhaps more people would seek care if they knew migraines were a neurological condition.
-Also, the stigma that is attached to migraines may cause some to not want an official diagnosis.
+Also, the stigma that is attached to it may cause some to not want an official diagnosis.
 They may be afraid that being labeled a migraineur will stunt their career or social life.

 #3 Only About 1 in 25 Migraineurs See a Headache Specialist

 Of course, since migraines are a neurological condition, a headache specialist may not always be the right person to see.
 But the fact remains that even in the US there are only about 500 certified headache specialists.
 That means there simply are not enough specialists to see all 38 million migraine patients in the country.
-This leaves most people seeking care from a general practitioner, so it is no wonder that migraine patients are often undertreated.
+This leaves most people seeking care from a general practitioner, so it is no wonder that migraineurs are often undertreated.
 Some doctors still just pass out painkillers for migraines which is no longer considered an appropriate form of care.
 In fact, most professionals agree that opioids should be a last result and are likely to have no long-term benefits for migraineurs.

 As with most medical conditions, treatment for migraines is based on relieving symptoms after an attack occurs rather than on trying to prevent future episodes.
 Symptomatic care is a common practice in modern medicine.
 It means extra money for pharmaceutical companies since it involves taking a pill every time an episode occurs rather than preventing migraines from occurring.
-As a result, there aren’t a lot of preventative options for migraine patients.
+As a result, there aren’t a lot of preventative options for patients.

 Hope for Migraine Patients Who Want Preventative Care

 Upper cervical chiropractors focus on the underlying cause of many migraines.
-As a result, this natural and drug-free method of care has helped many to see fewer or less severe migraines.
+As a result, this natural and drug-free method of care has helped many to see fewer or less severe episodes.
 In fact, in case studies, upper cervical chiropractic has helped some to be completely migraine free, even some who suffered from chronic migraine issues.
 How does it work?

 Upper cervical chiropractic care involves precise measurements of the C1 and C2 vertebrae (located at the base of the skull) using diagnostic imaging techniques.
 Then a gentle adjustment is customized for each patient.
 Corrections are provided on an as-needed basis to get the C1 and C2 in place and keep them there.
 How does this affect migraines?